 - DEINKING AND WASHING: Most paper then needs to be de-inked and removed of its residues and adhesives.
 The pulp is washed with water and chemicals to remove ink particles and is often then put through a flotation process.
-Pulp is put into a floatation vat in which ink and adhesives stick to surfactants (air and chemicals) which float to the surface.
+Pulp is put into a floatation vat in which ink and adhesives stick to surfactants (air and chemicals) that float to the surface.
 This is skimmed off.

 - BLEACHING: Depending on how the paper will be used, at this stage the paper may be bleached.

 - ROLLING: Now, the mush is ready to be rolled into paper.
 This mush was derived from the paper recovered by recycling facilities (from homes and businesses) and is therefore considered post-consumer.
 At this stage, mills may add virgin pulp or post-industrial pulp.
-Post-industrial pulp is paper or pulp recovered from their own manufacturing facilities.
-It is cleaner, free of ink and adhesives, than post-consumer waste is.
-Pulp is applied to wire screens where rollers remove the water the pulp is dried (in in drying, the pulp forms together into paper).
+Post-industrial pulp is paper or pulp recovered from their manufacturing facilities.
+It is cleaner, free of ink and adhesives than post-consumer waste is.
+Pulp is applied to wire screens where rollers remove the water the pulp is dried (in drying, the pulp forms together into paper).
 The paper is then spun into giant rolls where it is ready to be used by converters and retailers.

 Does that mean all packaging tapes are equally sustainable?